bregnery/bregnery.github.io/_docs/tutorials/FEWZtutorial.md

 ## Remarks

-FEWZ is a useful tool for calculating backgrounds, then other programs can be used to fit the shape of these backgrounds.
+FEWZ is a useful tool for calculating backgrounds; other programs can be used to fit the shape of these backgrounds.
 In the search for Higgs to dimuons, we used FEWZ to calculate our Drell-Yan background and found a function to fit the background shape for the dimuon invariant mass.
 To see this in further detail, please see appendix A in our [CMS analysis note](http://cms.cern.ch/iCMS/jsp/db_notes/noteInfo.jsp?cmsnoteid=CMS%20AN-2017/098)